supernut554/Hand-Gesture-Recognition-based-on-CMSIS-NN-with-3-Axis-Accelerometer-/README.md

 @settings {
   font-size: 100;
-  Welcome to Hand-Gesture-Recognition-based-on-CMSIS-NN-with-3-Axis-Accelerometer Project.
-This project will receive a repetetive motion and recognise it as a certain hand gesture and display out as word.
 }
 Welcome to Hand-Gesture-Recognition-based-on-CMSIS-NN-with-3-Axis-Accelerometer Project.
 This project will receive a repetetive motion and recognise it as a certain hand gesture and display out as word.